 What are sugar substitutes?

-Why are sugar substitutes added to food and drinks?
+Why are sugar substitutes added to foods and drinks?

-The following sugar substitutes are available in the United States:
+The following sugar substitutes are FDA-approved as food additives in the United States:

-- Saccharin, which is also known as Sweet ‘N Low and Sweet Twin
+- Saccharin (two brand names: Sweet ‘N Low and Sweet Twin)

-I’ve heard that sugar substitutes can cause cancer or other health problems.
+I’ve heard that sugar substitutes can cause cancer or other serious health problems.
 Is that true?

-According to the National Cancer Institute, there is no proof that sugar substitutes cause cancer.
-There have also been many medical research studies on the sugar substitutes that are approved for use in the United States cause cancer or other serious health problems.
+According to the National Cancer Institute, there is no evidence that the sugar substitutes approved for use in the United States cause cancer or other serious health problems.
 Medical research studies have shown that these sweeteners are safe for most people when used in moderation.

 One exception is for people who have phenylketonuria (PKU).
-People who have PKU cannot have the sugar substitute called aspartame because they are unable to metabolize phenylalanine, which is one of its components.
+People who have PKU cannot have the sugar substitute aspartame because they are unable to metabolize phenylalanine, which is one of its components.

 How can I tell if a food or drink contains a sugar substitute?

 I’m pregnant.
-Are sugar substitutes safe for me?
+Are sugar substitutes/artificial sweeteners safe for me?

 Written by familydoctor.org editorial staff